farnaztavakool/customer_satisfaction_machine_learning/README.md

 ## How to run
 1)you can install the dependencies with pip3 install -r requirements.txt
 2) you can run the python code with python3
+3) if there is keras import error, change the import 'keras' with 'tensorflow.keras'

 ## current outuput
 <img width="568" alt="image" src="https://user-images.githubusercontent.com/60339514/126883739-089cd32e-9daf-4b0f-a00e-6e1fcb2a5e41.png">